 Suggested Read: Tips On How To Build Wedding Photography Portfolio

 Decide Which Tasks to Delegate

-Bringing outside specialists into your wedding photography business to help you execute your growing list of tasks can save you time, headaches, and even improve the areas where your output isn’t the best you know it could be.
-So now your question becomes, “What do I outsource?”
+Bringing outside specialists into your wedding photography business to help you execute your growing list of tasks can save you time, prevent headaches, and even improve the areas where your output isn’t the best.
+So now your question is, “What do I outsource?”
 The answer for many wedding photographers is:

 - Outsource the things you can’t do yourself